awsdocs/amazon-chime-sdk-developer-guide/doc_source/create-mtgs.md

 # Creating Meetings<a name="create-mtgs"></a>

 The following procedure demonstrates how to create a meeting with audio and video for your server and client applications\.
 Before you begin, you must integrate your client application with an Amazon Chime SDK client library\.
-For more information, see [Integrating with a client library](mtgs-sdk-client-lib.md)\.
+For more information, refer to [Integrating with a client library](mtgs-sdk-client-lib.md)\.

 **To create a meeting with audio and video**

 1. Complete the following steps from your server application:

    1. Use the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) API action in the *Amazon Chime API Reference* to create a meeting\.
-Optionally, specify an AWS Region using the `MediaRegion` parameter\.
-For more information about choosing a media Region, see [Specifying an Amazon Chime SDK media Region](chime-sdk-meetings-regions.md)\.
+Specify an AWS Region using the `MediaRegion` parameter\.
+For more information about choosing a meeting Region, refer to [Meeting Regions](sdk-available-regions.md#sdk-meeting-regions)\.

    1. Add attendees to the meeting using the [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API action or the [BatchCreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_BatchCreateAttendee.html) API action\.
 Securely transfer the meeting and attendee from your server application to the client authorized as the respective attendee\.
-For more information about meetings and attendees, see [Meeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_Meeting.html) and [Attendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_Attendee.html) in the *Amazon Chime API Reference*\.
+For more information about meetings and attendees, refer to [Meeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_Meeting.html) and [Attendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_Attendee.html) in the *Amazon Chime API Reference*\.

 1. Complete the following steps from your client application: